The Danger of Opening a Door We Cannot Close by Daniel Borgstrom

 — — — — —

-DANIEL BORGSTRÖM is with ” Rescue Pacifica,” a group working to keep the network intact and defend KPFA’s traditional antiwar voice.
-He is a candidate running for the Local Station Board in KPFA’s upcoming January election.
+DANIEL BORGSTRÖM is a sitting KPFA LSB member and is with ” Rescue Pacifica,” a group working to keep the network intact and defend KPFA’s traditional antiwar voice.

 KPFA 94.1 FM is one of five stations of the Pacifica radio network located in major cities across the country.
 The other stations are WBAI 99.5 in New York, WPFW 89.3 in Washington, DC, KPFT 90.1 in Houston, and KPFK 90.7 in Los Angeles.
 There are also about 250 affiliate stations.